yunwe/piggybank/README.md

   - **Firebase Firestore**: A NoSQL cloud database used to store and sync data in real-time.
     - Structured the database to separate user-specific data ensuring data privacy and scalability.
   - **Firebase Authentication**: Simplified user authentication processes, enhancing security and user management.
-  - **Firebase Cloud Storage**: Used for storing user-uploaded receipts and other documents.
-  - **Firebase Cloud Functions**: Implemented server-side logic such as sending email notifications for budget alerts.

 - **Architecture**:
   - Employed a four-layer architecture for code organization and maintainability: